cvxpy/cvxpy/README.md

 result = p.solve()
 ```

 If the problem is feasible and bounded, `p.solve()` will return the optimal value of the objective.
-If the problem is unfeasible or unbounded, `p.solve()` will hold the constant `cvxpy.INFEASIBLE` or `cvxpy.UNBOUNDED`, respectively.
+If the problem is unfeasible or unbounded, `p.solve()` will return the constant `cvxpy.INFEASIBLE` or `cvxpy.UNBOUNDED`, respectively.
 Finally, if the solver fails to return a definite result, `p.solve()` will return `cvxpy.UNKNOWN`.

+Use the method `cvxpy.get_status(result)` to convert the result of `p.solve()` to a constant indicating the status.
+The status will be `cvxpy.SOLVED` if the result is a number and the result itself otherwise.

 Once a problem has been solved, the optimal values of the variables can be read from `variable.value`, where `variable` is a Variable object.
 The values of the dual variables can be read from `constraint.dual_value`, where `constraint` is a Constraint object.